nikogura/nikogura.com/README.md

 * [Using CircleCI as if it was a Maven Repo](CircleCIMaven.md)  *Using CircleCI?
 Don't have a private Maven repo?
 Check this out.*

-* [Dynamic Binary Toolkit: Tools that keep themselves up to date!](SelfUpdatingTools.md) *Never ask your users to update to the latest version again.*
+* [DBT: Dynamic Binary Toolkit- Tools that keep themselves up to date!](DBT.md) *Never ask your users to update to the latest version again.*

 * [Gomason CI/CD in your pocket](https://github.com/nikogura/gomason) *Want to test locally?
 Build, Sign, and publish binaries?
 Here you go.*